 I am a nutritionist that focuses on chronic disease prevention.
 After receiving my MSPH from Emory University in Atlanta, I spent 2 years at the Centers for Disease Control and Prevention in the Division for Heart Disease and Stroke prevention working on Policy change and communication.
 I am now taking some time off from public health to raise my young children.

 I was born in the USSR, and raised since age 5 in Los Angeles.
-I have been married to Aaron Edelheit for 7 years, we have two young children, Nora (3.5) and Max (1.5), and one more little one on the way (September 2017).
+I have been married to Aaron Edelheit for eight years, and we have three young children, Nora, Max, and Miles.
 I love to cook, travel, hike, and run.

 Jewish Learning Programs Trustee

 My family joined CBB in 2016, when we returned to Santa Barbara from Los Angeles.
-My husband Louie and I are the proud parents of two kids, Henry (age 6) and Shoshana (age 3).
-Henry graduated from BHY and is just finishing his first year in Netovit.
-Shoshana is currently in her second year of preschool at BHY.
+My husband Louie and I are the proud parents of three kids, Henry, Shoshana, and Bo.
+Henry is a BHY graduate and current Netovit student.
+Shoshana at BHY.

 Louie and I first fell in love with Santa Barbara (and each other, coincidentally) when we moved here in 2000 to attend college at UCSB.
 We met during the first week of freshman year and got married 10 years later.
 After graduating college, I moved back to the LA area to attend law school at Pepperdine University.
 Louie stayed in Santa Barbara for two years, working for a small start-up company.
 In 2006 I convinced Louie to join me in LA with the promise that we would return to Santa Barbara one day.
 That opportunity came in 2016, when I got offered a job working as an attorney for Santa Barbara County.
 Louie owns an office products business and was able to relocate the business to Goleta.